 Android Factory Reset is a built-in feature that wipe all device settings, app data, user information and data from an Android device, so as to return the phone to its original state.
 Most of the Android glitches can be fixed by performing a factory reset, such as Android freezing, and low working efficiency.

 As we mentioned above, Factory Reset can often fix many chronic performance issues of Android.
 So when you should give your Android phone a factory reset?
-Well, the Factory Reset function often happens under these conditions:
+Well, the Factory Reset function often happens under these 5 main conditions:

-How can you recover data after factory reset Android?
+No one can predict when the data loss will happen, let alone preparing a full backup of the phone data in advance.
+Then how can you recover data after factory reset Android without backup?
 Don’t panic.
 You are not at the end of the road.
 There is still a way to recover data after factory reset.
 A third-party data recovery tool will do help: Jihosoft Android Data Recovery.
-By using it, you can recover almost all files after factory reset Android, including contacts, messages, call history, photos, videos, documents, WhatsApp, Viber and more on your Windows or Mac computer.
+By using it, you can recover photos, contacts, messages, call history, videos, documents, WhatsApp, Viber and more data after factory reset on Android.